-Abrasive media is used for a wide variety of applications including sand blasting, tumble deburring, polishing, and other surface finish processes.
+Abrasive media for sandblasting equipment is used for a wide variety of applications including sand blasting, tumble deburring, polishing, and other surface finish processes.
 The media are available in a wide range of types, hardness, grit and mesh sizes, and abrasiveness.

 - Heavy Abrasives for High Cutting Action

 - Organic Media for Polishing and Light Abrasiveness